-You may also be relieved to know that it’s a lean meat.
+You may also be relieved to know that it is a lean meat.
 Low in fat and cholesterol, high in protein, raised without hormones, usually containing no stimulants, additives or preservatives.
 And it’s easily digested, which is why the American Heart Foundation and the American Medical Association recommend it for people on special diets.
-Have I got your attention now?
+Have I got your attention yet?

 - a 3-lb rabbit, cut in pieces

 - salt and freshly ground pepper

 - Brown the rabbit pieces evenly in the oil and butter over fairly high heat.
 (You can play around with the proportion of oil and butter to suit your tastes and diet, but using some butter will give a better flavor and the oil keeps the butter from going brown.)

 - Lower the heat and add the rosemary, shallots, salt and pepper.
 Simmer covered for about 30 minutes or until the meat is tender, adding a bit of liquid chicken stock or cognac if it goes dry before it’s thoroughly cooked.